NunoEdgarGub1/menlo-token-crowdsale/README.md

 Distributing preminted tokens.
 Implemented in `MenloToken.sol` and `MenloTokenVesting.sol`

 #### Token sale
-The token sale contract has the roles of:
+The token sale contracts have the roles of:

 Verifying that contributors are whitelisted.
 Implemented in `MenloTokenPresale.sol` and `MenloTokenSale.sol`.